Sales and marketing synergy is a regularly covered topic in business media. The concept is often discussed within organizations.

-Marketing relies on sales to be the final leg in the journey from product inception to customer and repeat customer.
-Sales relies on marketing to make their job as easy as possible.
+Marketing relies on sales as the final leg in the journey from product inception to a new or repeat customer.
+Salespeople rely on marketing to make their jobs as easy as possible.

-Salespeople can provide valuable insights to marketers about the mind of the customer, as they’re the ones having daily conversations with prospects and customers.
+Salespeople can provide valuable insights to marketers about the customer’s mind as they’re having daily conversations in the field.

-Salespeople should have a way to communicate to marketing what they think they need but are not getting.
+Salespeople should have a way to communicate to marketing what they believe they need but are not getting.

-There needs to be a forum or vehicle for this type of information to be exchanged.
-The conversations are not going to just happen on their own.
-Monthly or quarterly meetings should be arranged.
+There must be a forum or vehicle for this information to be exchanged.
+The conversations are not going to happen on their own.
+Monthly or bi-weekly meetings should be arranged.

-These meetings should focus on not only resolving differences, but on proactive maneuvers such as jointly strategizing on growing major accounts.
+These meetings should focus on resolving differences and proactive sessions such as jointly strategizing on growing major accounts.

-Technologies such as Slack can be leveraged for more ongoing sharing of information and for feedback.
+Technologies such as Slack can be leveraged for more ongoing sharing of information and feedback.

 Marketing to Sales Lead Handoff

 Marketing should never blindly feed salespeople all incoming leads.
-It should be handing off those who have expressed a need for the company’s product or service or who likely have a need.
+The marketing team should only hand off to sales those people who have expressed a need for the company’s product or service or who likely have a need.